ilmal/ai-training/README.md

 # ai-training

-This is a sub repo from the AI-project.
+This is an extension from the AI-project repo.
 This streamlines iteration of new training models to speed up training process.
 AI go speeed brrrrr

 ### Method